MicrosoftDocs/architecture-center/docs/example-scenario/serverless/automation-application-gateway-content.md

 2b.
 Application Insights is used in containers to collect additional metrics, including heart beats, which can be sent to Application Insights for monitoring via a custom thread.

 2c.
 You can configure alerts based on threshold levels defined in steps 2a and 2b.
 For example, assume your system has three container instances running as a backend pool.
-You could configure an alert to fire when **Healthy host count** is less than 3.
+You could configure an alert to fire when **healthy host count** is less than 3.
 In an action group of alert rules, you can use an Azure function as the action type to trigger the custom action.

 2d.
 In the Azure function, an Azure SDK is used to get the configuration of existing container instances and re-create the same instances.
 This function is triggered by the alert defined in step 2c.
-This function might take long time to run, depending on the complexity of the setup.
-Azure functions can time out, so you can use Azure Durable Functions to handle long running processes and get status updates.
+This function might take a long time to run, depending on the complexity of the setup.
+Azure functions can time out, so you can use Azure Durable Functions to handle long-running processes and get status updates.

 ## Components